TERMZL0ckd0wn/Floatanic/README.md

 It aims to be a simple and efficient solution for hosting and managing instances with a clean web interface and container-based deployment.

 This fork also aims for selfhosting.
-I've removed some features from the original panel such as the Skyport Microtransaction system because that is not needed on a selfhosted environment.
+I've removed some features from the original panel that is not needed on a selfhosted environment.

 ## Configuration